bsahin/800-63C-ImplGuide/800-63C-ImplGuide.md

 ##### 3.3.1.
 SAML

 Be careful about passing and validating metadata.
-Incorrectly communicated or configured metadata could leak information about a user that was not approved for distribution.
+Incorrectly communicated or configured metadata could leak information about a subscriber that was not approved for distribution.
 Metadata that is not validated could have been tampered with by an attacker to gain access to valuable personal information.

 Always check certificates before accepting identity assertions.
-Attackers can forge certificates and phish users in an attempt to impersonate them.
+Attackers can forge certificates and phish subscribers in an attempt to impersonate them.

 ##### 3.3.2.
 OpenID Connect